attilagk/monoallelic-brain-research/notebook/2016-08-08-imprinted-gene-clusters/2016-08-08-imprinted-gene-clusters.md

 gs$score <- unlist(frac["1", ])
 ```

-Eeach cluster has several genes including the "candidate, <1MB" category; note the median as well.
+Eeach cluster has several genes including the "nearby candidate" category; note the median as well.

 ```r